NHSDigital/nia-patient-switching-standard-adaptor/OPERATING.md

 The container does not come bundled with any SNOMED data itself.
 You will need to provide this file to the container.

+The SNOMED loader script is also responsible for populating the materialised view `immunization_codes` which is used to identify which `Observations` are to be treated as `Immunizations`.
+Details of how these are built are provided in the documentation snomed database loader documentation [README.md](snomed-database-loader/README.md).

+To test immunization codes are loaded correctly the script [test-load-immunization-codes.sh](snomed-database-loader/test-load-immunization-codes.sh) can be executed against the database using the required environment variables listed above.

 *When passing passwords into this script it is the responsibility of the supplier to ensure that passwords are being kept secure by using appropriate controls within their infrastructure.*

 Example usage: